elbaih101/RedHat-Linux-Cheat-Sheet/README.md

 ps aux | grep
-ps all                 # List all processes pg pidof foo              # Return the PID of all foo processes
+ps all                 # List all processes pg pidof PName              # Return the PID of all PName processes

 CTRL+Z                 # Suspend a process running in the foreground bg                     # Resume a suspended process and run in the background